andrewlunde/shelldown/README.md

 To reference from this codeblock within shell script template use `#shelldown[index][line]` where the `index` is the same integer as above, and `line` is the line number within the code block to be referenced.
+Note that if the line number is set to `-1` then the entire codeblock will be used.

 Here is a very simple completed example:

 ``````
 <!---